Best 10K Training Plan for Beginning Runners

 Base runs will be your most common training days.
 You can do these runs at your regular, relaxed running pace.
 This should be a natural, easy pace, where you can keep up a conversation while running.

 Based on your rate of perceived exertion (RPE), aim for 4 or 5 out of 10 effort levels for your base run days.
-If you are doing heart rate training, your base run should be at 65 to 75% of your max heart rate.
+If you are training by heart rate zones, your base run should be at 65 to 75% of your maximum heart rate, in Zone 2.

 Related Post: RPE Scale Explained + Tips for Running By RPE